 The bidding strategies available on Snapchat Ads are

-Snapchat Ads bills advertisers by CPM (cost per thousand impressions), and in 2020, the average CPM here was estimated at around $8.83, making it cheaper on average than TikTok.
+The average CPC for Snapchat ads is $1.93 and the average CPM is $8.85.
 This will, of course, vary depending on your bid goal, industry, and competition.

-• although there are static ad formats, it’s primarily a video-driven platform, which will help with engagement on video ads
+- Although there are static ad formats, it's primarily a video-driven platform, which increases engagement on video ads

 Some cons of Snapchat Ads that you should know: